Updated July 16, 2020

 On the outside, the iconic “WEST BEND” marquee remains.
 And inside, new paint, restored metal work and modern lighting add charm and beauty.

-Listen to this week’s podcasts for more about the renovation and the owners’ future plans.
+Listen to this week’s podcasts, recorded in May 2020 when the theater was closed, for more about the renovation and the owners’ future plans.
 And be sure read Bobby’s story at OnMilwaukee for pictures and more details.